vkirda/API_Test_Automation_Framework/README.md

 ##### 4. TestNG xml files

-It is a test suite files that can be run from command line using maven or from IDE like Eclipse, or even better - from Jenkins.
+It is a test suite files that can be run from command line using Maven or from IDE like Eclipse or Intllij, or even better - from Jenkins.

-Here I made 3 testng suite files.
+Here I made 3 TestNg suite files.
 One runs suite runner that uses test scenarios tagged by name, second by id, third runs them both.

 ### Prerequisites.